-'Employee' means a person who is employed pursuant to the provisions of sections 37(3)(a) and 37(3)(b) of the State Service Act 2000.

-'Employer' means the Minister administering the State Service Act 2000.

-'fire season' the period during which wildfires are likely to occur, spread and do sufficient damage to warrant organised fire control in Tasmania the length of the season varies from year to year.

-'Normal salary rate' means an employee's normal salary exclusive of all allowances and penalty payments as prescribed by Part II - Salary and Related Matters, Clause 3 Salaries of this Award.

-'Call out' means the circumstances in which an employee, as a consequence of being called out, actually returns to the workplace or a place of work.

-'Employee organisation' means The Australian Workers' Union, Tasmania Branch
+- 'Casual employee' means a fixed term casual employee as defined by Part 1, clause 8 of this Award - 'Employee' means a person who is employed pursuant to the provisions of sections 37(3)(a) and 37(3)(b) of the State Service Act 2000. - 'Employer' means the Minister administering the State Service Act 2000. - 'fire season' the period during which wildfires are likely to occur, spread and do sufficient damage to warrant organised fire control in Tasmania the length of the season varies from year to year. - 'Normal salary rate' means an employee's normal salary exclusive of all allowances and penalty payments as prescribed by Part II Salary and Related Matters, Clause 3 Salaries of this Award. - 'Call out' means the circumstances in which an employee, as a consequence of being called out, actually returns to the workplace or a place of work. - 'Employee organisation' means The Australian Workers' Union, Tasmania Branch